ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 Any of the properties of schema.org [Dataset] MAY additionally be used (adding contextual entities as needed).
 [Directories on the web](#directories-on-the-web-dataset-distributions) SHOULD also provide `distribution`.

 A [Dataset] which has an `@id` that is a local identifier beginning with `#` is **not** considered a Data Entity -- but MAY be used to describe a set of files or other resources, and MAY still be linked to the _Root Data Entity_ via [hasPart].
-For -example, if the dataset contained a large number of `*.ai` files which were spread throughout the crate structure and which did not have File Data Entities then a approach to describing them would be:
+For example, if the dataset contained a large number of `*.ai` files which were spread throughout the crate structure and which did not have corresponding File Data Entities, then a approach to describing these files would be:

 ```json
 {